Research Findings Tracker Products About Kaal →

 How long is the Rahu Mahadasha Sun Antardasha and where does it fall in the Vimshottari sequence?

 The Rahu Mahadasha Sun Antardasha runs exactly 0.9 years (10 months 24 days).
 It is the seventh sub-period inside the 18-year Rahu Mahadasha.
 The Vimshottari sub-period order is Rahu, Jupiter, Saturn, Mercury, Ketu, Venus, Sun, Moon, Mars.
-The native is approximately 14 years 7 months into the Rahu Mahadasha when Rahu-Sun opens, and the sub-period closes at approximately 15 years 5 months into the Mahadasha.
+The native is approximately 14 years 7 months into the Rahu Mahadasha when Rahu-Sun opens and the sub-period closes at approximately 15 years 5 months into the Mahadasha.
 Exact start and end dates depend on natal Moon nakshatra-pada and the date the Rahu Mahadasha opened.

 Why is Rahu-Sun called the authority-axis pressure window?